In Step 1, we start by identifying important situational factors that might affect your course.

 - How does the course help students learn how to learn?

-Click here to access a presentation that can help you understand more about learning outcomes.
+Visit Creating Quality Student Learning Outcomes presentation to help you understand more about learning outcomes.

 Once you have identified the learning outcomes for your course, you can move on to creating assessments that let you know if the students have met the learning outcomes.
 This is a crucial step to knowing if your students are learning.